 By making up meals and snacks with nutritious foods the high nutrient needs of toddlers can easily be met.
-The diet should include whole milk and milk products and a mixture of some high fibre and some low fibre foods.
+Three balanced meals a day of toddler-sized portions, plus two or three nutritious snacks should be sufficient.

 Fig. 1 Nutrients needed per kg body weight as percentage of adult female requirements (RNI)